 They are helpful for people having attention or cognitive disabilities and for individuals who use only a keyboard and not a mouse for navigation.

 (Level AAA) 2.4.12 Focus appearance (Enhanced)

 To pass the 2.4.12 focus appearance enhanced success criterion, a part of the focus indicator requires a color contrast ratio of at least 4.5:1 against the unfocused and all focused states.
 The contrasting area should also be at least double the space of the unfocused area’s 1 CSS pixels perimeter.

 Other requirements should be the same as 2.4.11, where no part of the focus indicator should remain hidden by author-created content.

 According to the W3C recommendation, the fixed reference points success criterion is specific to EPUB and other similar electronic publications.
 It requires that web content containing page break locators provide users with a way to navigate each locator using the help of assistive technologies.

-The fixed reference points success criterion requires that all page numbering and other page break location sensors are correctly accessible and should remain at the same place while the user adjusts the page display style.
+The fixed reference points success criterion requires that all page numbering and other page break location sensors are correctly accessible and should remain in the same place while the user adjusts the page display style.

 This helps individuals identify where pages start and end, even if the web pages have different sections, are printed, and even when the publication’s platform changes.